 Alicia is a past President of the Board of Directors for the Georgia Association for Women Lawyers and also serves on the Board of Directors of the Dian Fossey Gorilla Fund.
-She was recognized in 2020 by The Best Lawyers in America® for Trademark Law.
-Alicia was listed in the 2019 and the four immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+She was recognized in 2020 and 2021 by The Best Lawyers in America® for Trademark Law.
+Alicia was listed in the 2020 and the five immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 Alicia has been repeatedly recognized as a Georgia "Super Lawyer".
-She was honored as one of Georgia's "Rising Stars" by The Daily Report at its 2017 Professional Excellence Awards event.
-Alicia was presented with the Visionary Award in 2014 by the Georgia Association for Women Lawyers (GAWL) and was a recipient of the 2013 Volunteer of the Year Award from Georgia Asylum and Immigration Network (GAIN).
+In 2020, she was named a "Next Generation Lawyer" by Legal 500 US for Non-Contentious Trademark Law.
 Alicia is a Co-Chair of the firm’s Women’s Initiative.

-Represents Energizer, the world famous manufacturer of batteries, in connection with its global trademark portfolio, including clearance, prosecution, and maintenance.
+Represents Delta Air Lines, Inc. in connection with its global trademark portfolio, including enforcement, clearance, prosecution, and maintenance.